f-charton/f-charton.github.io/roots.md

 ### Main results

-After more than 400 epochs (120 millions examples), model accuracy (max-err) saturates around 61%, when predicting the roots of polynomials of degree 3 to 6.
-The model can predict all roots with less than 5% relative error for 61.3% of the polynomials in the test data.
-Max-err accuracy is 41.4, 27.2 and 14.0% for 2, 1 and 0.5% tolerance.
-Min-err accuracy is 97.2%, and avg-err accuracy 79.9%.
-In practice, this means that the model can recover at least one root almost every time (97%), recovers all roots 60% of the time, and will find 80% of the roots on average.
+Models trained on a dataset of polynomials of degree 3 to 6 (each degree in equal proportion) reach a max-err accuracy of 61.3% after 400 epochs (120 million examples): all roots can be predicted with less than 5% relative error in more than 61% of the test cases.
+Max-err accuracy drops to 41.4, 27.2 and 14.0% for 2, 1 and 0.5% tolerance.
+Min-err accuracy is 97.2%, and avg-err accuracy 79.9%: the model recovers all roots 61% of the time, at least one root almost every time (97%), and will correctly predict 80% of the roots on average.

-Table 1 shows accuracy as a function of test polynomial degree, for our best 4-layer  models.
+Max-err accuracy decreases as the degree of the polynomial goes up: from 86% for degree 3 to 36.5 for degree 6 polynomials.
+However, min-err accuracy and the number of roots correctly precdicted (avg-err + degree) are stable for all degrees.
+Whereas **predicting all roots** becomes more difficult as the number of roots to be predicted increases, the difficulty of **predicting just a few roots** (a constant number of them) seems constant for all degrees.
+I find this intriguing.

-**Accuracy as a function of degree**
+**Table 1 - Accuracy as a function of degree**
 |Degree | max-err | min-err | avg-err | # roots predicted |
 |---|---|---|---|---|
 |3 | 86.1 | 97.6 | 91.8 | 2.8 |